 Today’s topic is super important and so, I’m going to get right to it.

 There have been various studies showing how addictive sugar is.
-Some even suggesting that sugar is 7x more addictive than cocaine and even heroin.
+Some even suggest that sugar is 7x more addictive than cocaine and even heroin.

 In fact, if sugar is combined with another food type or macronutrient, it’s even MORE addictive… and I’ll talk about this in another article.